nicfel/Substitution-model-averaging/README.md

 <br>

-After BModelAnalyser runs, a new window should appear in your default web browser that represents the model selection results graphically (Figure 11](#fig:modelGraph)).
+After BModelAnalyser runs, a new window should appear in your default web browser that represents the model selection results graphically ([Figure 11](#fig:modelGraph)).
 This graph depicts the nested relationship of the different substitution models: an arrow pointing from one model to another indicates that the model at the tail is nested within the model at the head of the arrow.
 As we can see, JC69 is nested within all other models and all other models are nested within GTR.

 <figure>
 	<a id="fig:modelGraph"></a>